Term life insurance from Equitable Life provides temporary, flexible and affordable protection for you, your family and/or your business.

 Customizing a plan just for you

 With Term insurance, you can customize your plan with optional benefits to meet your changing needs.
-Cover multiple lives or make it a family plan by adding Term life insurance on your children.
+Cover multiple lives on personally-owned policies or make it a family plan by adding Term life insurance on your children.
 Plus, our preferred underwriting rewards your good health and lifestyle with better premiums.

 Unique mortgage protection